1912 Auckland Rugby League season

 The 1912 Auckland Rugby League season was the 4th official year of the Auckland Rugby League.
 The season commenced on 11 May, with the start of the First Grade competition.

 It saw six teams competing for the First Grade title after the addition of the Manukau Rovers who were formed after a meeting in Onehunga in March.
 The season commenced on 11 May with the start of the first grade competition.

 Newton Rangers secured their first Auckland first grade club title after they defeated Ponsonby United in the penultimate round at Eden Park on 13 July.

 News

 Manukau Magpies formed

 Manukau held a meeting in Onehunga in March.
 They decided to field a senior team and two junior teams.
 James Rukutai was their captain and after his death in 1940 the trophy for the minor premiers was named after him.
 Teams still play for it today.

 Hobsonville Pirates

 A club was formed in Hobsonville, West Auckland at the start of the season.
 They decided on the name of Hobsonville Pirates.
 They fielded a team in the second grade.
-The had the use of a paddock on Midgeley's farm for games and teams had to make their way their by launch from the city centre on Saturday mornings.
+They had the use of a paddock on Midgeley's farm for games and teams had to make their way there by launch from the city centre on Saturday mornings.
 They failed to field a side in 1913 and then in 1914 they fielded a side in the 3rd grade before folding at the end of the season.